Antinoe/Blocking/README.md

 As of now, this mod adds 2 features: Blocking and Parrying.

-## Blocking
+__Blocking__

-Hold the Hotkey to Block.
-During this action, the player gains a boost in Defense, but items cannot be used, and they are slowed down.
+Hold the Keybind to Block.
+During this action, the Player gains a boost in Defense (+7 x2), but items cannot be used, and they are slowed down.

-If a Shield is equipped, the Player is granted Shield Benefits, which, for now, encompasses more Defense Multiplication.
+If a Shield is equipped while Blocking, the Player is granted Shield Benefits.
+For now, these encompass more Defense (x3).
 When the Player is struck during a Shield Block, a certain amount of Mana is consumed.
 This scales with their Max Mana.
 Once it is too low to be consumed, Shield Benefits are forfeit.

-## Parrying
+__Parrying__

 When blocking, there is a half-second time frame to initiate a Parry.
 Come in contact with damage caused by enemies or projectiles, and all but 1 point of damage will be nullified.
 Additionally, the attacker will be damaged.
-This damage scales with their Max HP, so Parrying is quite useful if in a conflict with enemies stronger than your current tier.
+This damage scales with their Max HP, so Parrying is quite useful if in a conflict with enemies stronger than you.